About the Program

 Columbia’s Global Center Rio in partnership with the Picker Center for Executive Education and Training of the School of International and Public Affairs (SIPA) offered Leadership in a Challenging Century.

-The objective of this program is to offer experienced public sector managers a comprehensive framework that will be useful to them in solving problems and improving results.
+The objective of this program was to offer experienced public sector managers a comprehensive framework that would be useful to them in solving problems and improving results.
 The framework has various important dimensions.
 First, it is designed to be global in nature, drawing upon “best practices” in management drawn from Columbia’s experience in different parts of the world.
 Second, it covers various sectors within government including health, education, and urban planning.
 Third, the program emphasizes the need for training in interpersonal skills.
 Fourth, the framework devotes special care and attention to the primacy of ethics in public management.

 - Complete application form (online)